 The Prince Edward Island Nurses’ Union is a strong, credible and respected voice for Registered Nurses and Nurse Practitioners and quality health care in our province.
 We are a member of the Canadian Federation of Nurses’ Unions (CFNU), and thereby affiliated with the Canadian Labor Congress (CLC).

-- The PEINU office is supported by three full-time staff, our Executive Director, Office Assistant and Communications Officer.
+- The PEINU office is supported by two full-time staff, our Executive Director, and Office Assistant.

 - Full time elected President.

 - The provincial Executive is comprised of a Vice-President, Secretary and Treasurer.

 - There are 8 “locals” across the Island, each represented by a Local President at the provincial board table.

 - PEINU bargains for improved working conditions as requested by the members.

 - PEINU addresses labour relations issues both proactively and as they come up on a day to day basis.
 Any time a member is taken to task by the employer, the Union is there to ensure she or he is treated fairly and has a voice through any discipline process.